Testing a TCP Port¶

-This is the TCP port on the target host to be tested.
-This is a required field and must be a valid port number, meaning an integer between 1 and 65,535.
+This is the TCP port on the target used by the test.
+This is a required field and must be a valid port number, meaning an integer between

 - Source Port

-If needed, a manually specified source port for the query.
-This is not required in most cases.
+An optional specific source port for the query.
+This is unnecessary in most cases.